asgeo1/octopress/source/index.markdown

 --------------------------------------------------------------------------------
 ## Why hire a freelancer?

-There are some significant advantages in hiring a freelancer for your next
+There are some significant advantages in hiring a freelance programmer for your next project:
-project:

  * Freelancers are a great way to get an additional resource for a particular project, without the on-going costs of full-time employees.
 When the project